-- 1. The Students will know the current standards of OHSAS 18001 and implementing procedure - 2.
-Students understand the guidelines of ISO 14001 and its necessity and the principles of environmental audits
+- 1. The Students will know the current standards of OHSAS 18001 and implementing procedure. - 2.
+Students understand the guidelines of ISO 14001 and its necessity and the principles of environmental audits. - 3.
+Students could be able to understand the updating of standards - 4.
+Knowledge on various clauses and preparation of documentation - 5.
+Provide the skill in analyzing the applicability on the nature of organization

 Mapping with Programme Outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7
+COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 \checkmark
+CO1 \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark

-CO2 \checkmark \checkmark \checkmark \checkmark
+CO2 \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark

+CO3 \checkmark

+CO4 \checkmark \checkmark \checkmark

+CO5 \checkmark \checkmark